mcilloni/first-step/README.md

 /examples: examples and basic tests about the utils, lex and parse libraries.
 This contains the utility helmtree and can be built using make ex (or gmake on BSD)
 /tests: sample Helm programs.

+The compiler itself is a simple C executable that takes an input file and outputs C code called helmc1.
+Helmc1 is wrapped by helmc, that is a bash script that takes care of finding the right C compiler and invoke it, plus it is able to handle c-compiler style switches that helmc1 does not support.